hasakii42/Solidity_tutorial/README.md

-#Go to contracts folder for all the codes , example and contracts
+//Go to contracts folder for all the codes , example and contracts

 REMIX DEFAULT WORKSPACE